-The draft bill will significantly strengthen the Danish transfer pricing rules as follows:
+The bill will significantly strengthen the Danish transfer pricing rules as follows:

-- ▶ The transfer pricing (TP) documentation must be submitted to the tax authorities together with the annual corporate income tax return (generally due six months after year end).
-As the bill is currently drafted, this will include both the master file and country specific file(s). - ► TP penalties may be imposed if the TP documentation is not submitted together with the tax return. - ▶ The tax authorities will be entitled to assess a taxpayer on an estimated basis for TP purposes if the TP documentation is not submitted by the required time, i.e., the burden of proof is reversed. - ► The existing 60-day rule for submitting the TP documentation to the tax authorities is abolished.
+- ▶ The transfer pricing (TP) documentation must be submitted to the tax authorities no later than 60 days after the deadline for the filing of the annual corporate income tax return (generally due six months after year end).
+This will include both the master file and country specific file(s). - ► The tax authorities are entitled to extend the 60-day deadline in extraordinary circumstances. - ► TP penalties may be imposed if the TP documentation is not submitted within the 60-day deadline. - ▶ Daily penalties may be imposed if the TP documentation is not submitted within the 60-day deadline. - ▶ Penalties may also be imposed if the tax return reporting obligation regarding transfer pricing is not satisfied. - ► The tax authorities will be entitled to assess a taxpayer on an estimated basis for TP purposes if the TP documentation is not contemporaneous and is not submitted within the 60-day deadline, i.e., the burden of proof is reversed.

-The new rules would be applicable already for income years starting 1 January 2020 and thereafter.
+The new rules would be applicable for income years starting 1 January 2020 and thereafter.